seif8911/image-processing-api-deci/README.md

    ```
    http://localhost:3000/api/images?filename=fjord&width=200
    ```
-   Displays a hint indicating the missing height parameter.
+   Displays a tip indicating the missing height parameter.

 ### Notes
 - Images are served from `assets/images/full`.
 Additional images can be placed in this directory, trying to add any file other than .jpg will result into an error and wont get uploaded.